ENVIRONMENT

 Life Cycle Assessment: a rigorous tool for assessing the environmental impacts of our products.

-Discover how PAM Building's solutions can contribute to the international labels
+Discover how Pam Building's solutions can contribute to the international labels

 The product’s life cycle is also first-class in terms of environmentally-friendly logistics, long-lasting functionality (up to 70 years without compromising the mechanical properties), low maintenance costs and worthwhile recycling.